 You've spent your entire working life saving for retirement.
 And while saving is important, the way you manage your retirement savings could be even more important.
 That savings, after all, typically becomes your income—and shifting from a saving mindset to a spending one can be difficult for many people.

 Building a retirement income strategy starts with a realistic look at what you'd like your retirement to be like—and what that lifestyle will likely cost—establishing your priorities and understanding the tradeoffs of each option.
 That can result in something of a balancing act for your emotional as well as financial life.
-There is no one-size-fits all retirement, and as such there's certainly no one-size-fits all retirement portfolio.
-But most retirees should consider their investments through the lens of one of these four categories:
+There is no one-size-fits-all retirement, and as such there's certainly no one-size-fits-all retirement portfolio.
+But most retirees should consider their investments through a variety of considerations:

 Building retirement income strategies

-While there are a number of ways to maximize your retirement assets, here are three of the most popular.
+While there are a number of ways to maximize your retirement assets, here are 4 of the most popular.

 1. Interest and dividends only

 If you've accumulated enough savings, it may be possible to use income generated by your portfolio to meet all of your retirement income needs.
 A typical portfolio could include bonds, bond funds, CDs, and dividend-paying stocks.

 - Minimal risk to principal if you're investing in FDIC-insured CDs3 or US government bonds4

 - When assets invested in bonds or CDs mature, the entire principal is returned to you5